mostafa-asg/EasyGen/README.md

 ## DSL Syntax
 ### Range
-Range in EasyGen is bulding block to generate random data.EasyGen get an item of a Range randomly.There is 3 type of Range in EasyGen:
+Range in EasyGen is bulding block to generate random data.EasyGen gets an item of a Range randomly.There is 3 type of range in EasyGen:
 * LongRange
 * CharRange
 * StringRange

 #### LongRange
+LongRange is a range of numbers.You specify start and end, and EasyGen gets a number randomly from start to end.
 Syntax  : [ number1 .. number2 ]
 Example :
 ```